itsjamiefhill/infra-ds923p-devops/docs/02-volume-configuration.md

 ## Customizing Volumes

 You can customize volume locations by modifying the `DATA_DIR` variable in `custom.conf`.
 This will affect all volumes.

 If you need to customize individual volume locations, you'll need to modify both:

-1. The generated `volumes.hcl` file
+1. The directory creation paths in `01-setup-directories.sh`
-2. The corresponding data directory location
+2. The corresponding volume mount paths in your job definitions

-## Volume Management Commands

-Useful Nomad commands for managing volumes:

-- **List all volumes**: `nomad volume list`
-- **Show volume details**: `nomad volume status <volume-name>`
-- **Delete a volume**: `nomad volume delete <volume-name>`

-Note that deleting a volume in Nomad doesn't delete the actual data on disk.
-It only removes Nomad's reference to it.

 ## Performance Considerations on Synology